 How You Can Benefit!

-• Have reviewed the effectiveness of reward in participants’ own organisations
+• Review the effectiveness of reward in your organisation

-• Understood why reward generally fails to truly enhance and drive business performance
+• Understand why reward generally fails to truly enhance and drive business performance

-• Examined the main opportunities for improving engagement and performance through reward
+• Examine the main opportunities for improving engagement and performance through reward

-• Started to apply research insight and latest thinking to your reward processes
+• Apply research insight and latest thinking to your reward processes

-• Seen how to access employees’ contribution and potential to drive the performance of your business
+• Access employees’ contribution and potential to drive the performance of your business

 • Understand how to implement changes appropriately.